 Case Studies of Archeology Outreach

-Here are case studies of archeology outreach at NPS sites.
-We encourage parks to submit case studies of their own for the NPS Guide (to be listed below) and to the Case Studies Gallery that is part of the coursework for Module 440: Effective Interpretation of Archeological Resources.
+We encourage parks to submit case studies of their own for the NPS Guide, to be listed below.
 Case studies might involve particularly noteworthy outcomes, creative solutions to difficult problems, a successful exhibit or public program, or other best pratices.
-To submit a case study, contact the NPS Chief Archeologist at DCA@nps.gov.
+To submit a case study, contact the NPS Chief Archeologist at nps_chiefarcheologist[at]nps.gov.

 Public Archeology at Manzanar

 Topics: Japanese American, excavation, descendants, volunteer